wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/power-virtual-agents-bots/includes/6b-exercise.md

 ## Exercise 1: Build your first chatbot

-Power Virtual Agents helps you quickly and easily create AI-powered solutions to some of your customer support challenges - no developers or data scientists required.

 In this exercise, you will go through the steps of creating, deploying, and testing your first bot to handle a common customer request.

 ### Task 1: Sign in to create a bot

 1. Go to [https://powerva.microsoft.com/](https://powerva.microsoft.com/?azure-portal=true) and select **Sign in**.
-Sign in with your own work or school account or test account you set up in Lab 01.
+Sign in with your own work or school account.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the sign in message for accessing your Power Virtual Agents account.](../media/lab-1.png)](../media/lab-1.png#lightbox)